exdial/yacvm/README.md

 ## What is inside

-Holtzman Effect is a collection of open source tools such as Terraform, Terragrunt, Ansible, Docker and OpenVPN that are glued together by a Makefile and are always ready to provide you a full-fledged, enterprise grade VPN server.
+YACVM is a collection of open source tools such as Terraform, Terragrunt, Ansible, Docker and OpenVPN that are glued together by a Makefile and are always ready to provide you a full-fledged, enterprise grade VPN server.